The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 Cuban Experience is a project that enriches the knowledge of students and colleagues on the authentic Cuban and Latin music and dance forms and their influence on competitive Latin-American dance styles.

-How did the Cuban Experience project started?
+How did the Cuban Experience project start?

 Growing up in Slovenia and studying Latin-American music/rhythms and authentic dance forms, Barbara Ambroz became particularly interested in Cuba.
 In 1985, she set foot for the first time in Cuba.
 She felt more alive from ever.
 Therefore, from that moment on she wanted to share this revelation to everyone from the dance community.